jonnonz1/nz-statute-book/acts/public/1993/earthquake-commission-act-1993.md

 (2)
 (3)
 (4)
-(5) The persons holding office as members of the Board of the Earthquake and War Damage Commission immediately before the commencement of this Act shall, on the commencement of this Act, be deemed to have been appointed as members of the Board under this Act, but their term of office under this Act shall be deemed to have commenced on the date on which they were appointed or last reappointed to the first-mentioned Board.
+(5) The persons holding office as members of the board of the Earthquake and War Damage Commission immediately before the commencement of this Act shall, on the commencement of this Act, be deemed to have been appointed as members of the board under this Act, but their term of office under this Act shall be deemed to have commenced on the date on which they were appointed or last reappointed to the first-mentioned board.

 ### 4A Crown Entities Act 2004 to apply
 (1) The Commission is a Crown entity for the purposes of section 7 of the Crown Entities Act 2004.